awslabs/sagemaker-debugger/README.md

 That's it!
 When you configure the `sagemaker_simple_estimator`, you simply specify the `entry_point` to your training script python file.
-When you run the `sagemaker_simple_estimator.fit()` API, Amazon SageMaker will automatically monitor your training job for you with the `Rule`s specified and create a `CloudWatch` event that tracks the status of the `Rule`, so you can take any action based on them.
+When you run the `sagemaker_simple_estimator.fit()` API, SageMaker will automatically monitor your training job for you with the Rules specified and create a `CloudWatch` event that tracks the status of the Rule, so you can take any action based on them.

 If you want a greater configuration and control, see [Running SageMaker jobs with Amazon SageMaker Debugger](docs/sagemaker.md) for more information.